DIY Dry Erase Board

 Instructions

-• Cut down the white construction paper to the full width of your frame so that you have a nice white backdrop to write on.
+• Cut a piece of white paper to the same size as the glass in the frame.
+Make sure it fits snugly within the frame without any gaps so that you have a nice white backdrop to write on.

-• Optional: If you want to add extra graphic or a "to-do list" heading that won't wipe away: Stencil in your desired permanent graphic or text onto the construction paper with the gold foil pen.
+• Optional: Personalize your dry erase board by adding decorative elements, like a stenciled drawing or “to-do list” heading.
+Add your desired permanent graphic or text onto the white paper the gold foil pen.
 And let it dry completely.

-• Insert the paper in the picture frame.
+• If the frame has a backing, reattach it to hold the glass and paper securely in place.
 Now you can write on the front glass from the frame with dry erase markers!

 Cost: $30